 Unusual Options Activity Insight: KE Holdings

-On Wednesday, shares of KE Holdings (NYSE:BEKE) saw unusual options activity.
-After the option alert, the stock price moved up to $27.22.
+On Thursday, shares of KE Holdings (NYSE:BEKE) saw unusual options activity.
+After the option alert, the stock price moved down to $24.0.

 - Sentiment: BULLISH